 Websites that blog have more inbound links than those that don’t, and most consumers prefer learning about a company or business through its blog, not its ads.
 Blog content is for online store visitors what domain authority is to Google: the more relevant posts and valuable content they see, the more likely they are to trust you and make a purchase.

 4. Get Help from Professional Services

-This brings us to the next important issue: what to write in your eCommerce blog?
-Writing for a business blog is different from all that stuff and rants that those who have personal blogs usually post.
-This isn’t that simple as just reading some advice on ‘how to blog’ online that is abundant but mostly not applicable to business blogging.
+This brings us to the next important aspect of Shopify SEO optimization: what to write in your eCommerce blog?
+Writing for a business blog is different from all the stuff and rants that those who have personal blogs usually post.
+This isn’t as simple as just reading some advice on ‘how to blog’ online that is abundant but mostly not applicable to business blogging.
 Perhaps anyone can write a blog post, but it is more challenging to put yourself in your customer’s shoes and figure out what will resonate with your target audience and will help you to increase income.

 5. Make an Impression of Being an Expert in Your Field

 Keep in mind that alongside keywords, traffic, and ranking, the impression people get of your site’s appearance and content is the second most influential factor for sales (technically), but it often comes before anything else.
-So, compelling product descriptions and expert-sounding articles are just as important as the essential on-page elements for Shopify SEO.
+So, compelling product descriptions and expert-sounding articles are just as important part of Shopify store optimization as the essential on-page elements for eCommerce SEO.

-Nancy P. Howard has been working as a journalist at the online magazine in London for a year.
-She is also a professional writer in such topics as blogging, SEO and marketing.
+Nancy P. Howard has been working as a journalist at an online magazine in London for a year.
+She is also a professional writer in such topics as blogging, SEO, and marketing.